Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

-Aider achieved this result mainly through its focus on static code analysis, reliable LLM code editing, and pragmatic workflows for interactive pair programming with AI.
+Aider achieved this result mainly through its focus on static code analysis, reliable LLM code editing, and pragmatic features for AI pair programming.
 Aider intentionally has quite limited and narrow "agentic behavior" to avoid long delays, high token costs and the need for users to repeatedly code review incorrect solutions.